rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

   Source code: [Candid](https://github.com/dfinity/candid).
 - [First impressions of programming on DFINITY](https://brson.github.io/2021/01/30/dfinity-impressions)
 - [An approximate introduction to how zk-SNARKs are possible](https://vitalik.ca/general/2021/01/26/snarks.html)
+  - A typically good post from Vitalik that helps illuminate a difficult subject

 #### Papers